What is required to become a successful virtual teacher

 Although things may change in the future, in my experience, administrators at this point look for candidates with some teaching experience.
 Not always required, but teaching experience is a plus.
 You do not have to be a seasoned teacher, but it helps to have some experience with teaching models, methodology, diverse populations, etc. Please remember that teaching experience may include tutoring, Sunday school, camps, etc. Just because you have not taught at a public or private school doesn’t mean you do not have teaching experience.

-Independent virtual teaching jobs requirements and minimum qualifications vary depending on the company.
+Independent virtual teaching job requirements and minimum qualifications vary depending on the company.
 You may not need to have a teaching certificate to be a virtual and online teacher when you work for independent virtual education programs such as Outschool.

 I hold a Bachelor’s in Foreign Language Education (Spanish), a Master’s in Instructional Design & Technology, and. a Master’s in Educational Leadership.
 I have been teaching for over 16 years, of which I spent 7 in the face-to-face (brick and mortar) classroom and 9 in the virtual world.

 Virtual teaching is not for everyone; however, it can be a rewarding choice or a needed change to continue improving your teaching practice.
-The requirements and qualifications vary depending on the job and company you work for but, almost anyone with the right personality can teach online.
+The requirements and qualifications vary depending on the job and company you work for, but almost anyone with the right personality can teach online.

-You may be able to find a virtual teaching job at your local school district or one nearby that may allow you to keep some of your face-to-face teaching benefits such as retirement, sick days, etc. State virtual teaching jobs have more requirements than other platforms; however, you may be halfway there if you already have a teaching certificate.
+You may be able to find a virtual teaching job at your local school district or one nearby that may allow you to keep some of your face-to-face teaching benefits, such as retirement, sick days, etc. State virtual teaching jobs have more requirements than other platforms; however, you may be halfway there if you already have a teaching certificate.

-Moreover, if you are a teacherpreneur, you may develop your own course and offer your services via different social media platforms or learning platforms.
+Moreover, if you are a teacherpreneur, you may develop your own course and offer your services via different social media or learning platforms.
 This would allow you to be your own boss and teach the way you have always dreamed about.